Motordrome (Melbourne): Football

 Prior to the 1931 season, the VFL and the Grounds Management Association (which represented the operators of most of the VFL grounds) entered a dispute over the use of the grounds for football matches, covering financial arrangements and the demarcation between the football and cricket seasons.
 During the dispute, the VFL arranged for the Motordrome, as well as the Exhibition Oval, to host twelve games which were to be transferred away from the grounds involved in the dispute, but the dispute was ultimately resolved through arbitration in March and the games were transferred back to their original grounds.

 Then in 1932, the VFA signed a deal to use the Motordrome as a neutral central venue from 1933 until 1940.
 Under the agreement, the VFA would play one match at the ground each weekend during the season, with each club moving one or two of its home games to the ground each year, as well as playing the finals there.
 This caused a massive dispute with the local councils which owned the VFA's suburban grounds, and it culminated in seven of the VFA's twelve clubs being kicked out of their local grounds until the agreement was rescinded, almost ruining the 1934 VFA season and potentially forcing those clubs to disband or secede en masse from the VFA.
 The agreement was rescinded shortly before the season began.

 The Richmond Football Club formally announced its intentions to move its home base from the Punt Road Oval to Olympic Park prior to the 1936 season, owing mostly to an ongoing dispute with the Richmond Cricket Club.
-Richmond's proposal to move was ultimately voted down by the VFL, but only by the casting vote of League president William McClelland.
+Richmond's proposal to move was ultimately voted down by the VFL, but only by the casting vote of VFL president William McClelland.

 The only VFL premiership football ever played at the venue occurred during the early part of 1932, when played three home matches there because the Melbourne Cricket Ground was being resurfaced.